kaisinli/evertab/README.md

 # Evertab

-Evertab is a Chrome extension that replaces the default new tab page with the two most recent top posts with any Instagram tag!
+Evertab is a Chrome extension that replaces the default new tab page with the two most recent posts with any public Instagram handle!